dntoll/1DT902-introducerande-projekt/assignments/5 IOT Traffic Light .md

 ## Ingredients

 ### Hardware
- One traffic light component.
+ One LoPy4 unit.

 ## Steps

 ### Step 1.
 Simple communication from pycom over WLAN
 To be able to communicate to io.adafruit.com we need a WiFi connection.
-Simplest is to share network from phone or use a guest network.
+There is very little data sent so easiest is to share network from a smartphone, or use a guest WiFi-network.

 Replace WIFI_NETWORK_ID with the sid of your network and YOUR_WIFI_PASSWORD with the passkey in the following code and make sure you can connect to your WIFI before continuing.